thunderbird/webext-docs/storage.rst

       :name: ``changes``
       :type: (object)

-      Object mapping each key that changed to its corresponding :ref:`storage.StorageChange` for that item.
+      Object mapping each key that changed to its corresponding :ref:`storage.^storage^change` for that item.

    .. api-member::
       :name: ``areaName``